vishalvisd/nyt-mparticles/README.md

 - Instead of redirecting to the actual article, first show some details within the application and then let user choose if they want to read the main article.
 - Instead of dynamic caching everything use route based more appropriate caching
 - Add functionality to sort articles by user choice
-- SSR and template based rendering
+- SSR and template based pre-rendering

-Lighthouse Report :-
+Lighthouse Report
 ---
 | Desktop | Mobile |
 |--|--|